Analog Sensors

 DS_options_editors_angleSensors_linearScaling_scaleOffsetFactors

-Polynomial scaling is used for nonlinear sensors, calculated by the equation:
+Polynomial scaling is used for nonlinear sensors and it is calculated by the equation:

 $$y = a_0 + a_1 x + a_2 x^2 + \ldots + a_n x ^n$$